grainrigi/docker-force-rmi/README.md

-# rmi.js : Force docker
+# rmi.js : docker image remover

-## DISCLAIMER
+## :warning::warning: DISCLAIMER :warning::warning:

-:warning::warning: **This is an unofficial tool to remove docker images.
+**This is an unofficial tool to remove docker images.
 There is no guarantee that this works properly, and might damage your docker system PERMANENTLY.**
-**USE THIS AT YOUR OWN RISK!** :warning::warning:
+**USE THIS AT YOUR OWN RISK!**

 ## What's this?

-Sometimes, you get `No such image:` error when you try to remove an imgage, even if the image is listed on
+Sometimes, you get `No such image:` error when you try to remove an image, even if the image is listed in `docker image ls` result.

-This occurs when an image exists with name `docker.io/[image-name]` in your docker daemon's image database, but the plain `[image-name]` doesn't.
+This occurs when the image exists with name `docker.io/[image-name]` in your docker daemon's image database, but the plain `[image-name]` doesn't.
+(You can check `/var/lib/docker/image/overlay2/repositories.json` to confirm if this is the case.)

 In this case, you cannot remove the image and its content using docker CLI.